serverlessworkflow/specification/use-cases/managing-github-issues/README.md

 ## Conclusion

 This use case illustrates the powerful capabilities of Serverless Workflow in automating complex processes such as GitHub issue management.
 The workflow is flexible, scalable, and easy to maintain, making it an ideal choice for orchestrating tasks in modern development environments.
-By leveraging Serverless Workflow, teams can ensure efficient and consistent handling of issues, leading to improved productivity and better project outcomes.
+By leveraging Serverless Workflow, teams can ensure efficient and consistent handling of issues, improving productivity and achieving better project outcomes.